 Carbon dioxide (CO₂)

-From its pure thermo dynamical properties CO2 is not very well suited as refrigerant.
-However, CO2 has several unique thermo physical properties:
+From its pure thermodynamic properties, CO2 is not very well suited as a refrigerant.
+However, CO2 has several unique thermo-physical properties:

 CO2 has high energy content at higher temperatures, and when this heat can be reclaimed for heating sanitary water or similar application, the efficiency of the total system becomes very high.

 From an environmental perspective, CO2 is a very attractive refrigerant with zero ODP and a GWP of 1.
 It is a naturally occurring substance and abundant in the atmosphere.

 CO2 is a high-pressure refrigerant where high operating pressures are required for efficient operation.
 During standstill, the ambient temperature can reach and exceed the critical temperature and the pressure can exceed the critical pressure.
 Hence systems are typically designed to withstand pressures up to 90 bar, or sometimes even equipped with a small standstill condensing unit to keep pressures low.